-I read, write, and edit stories/poems/ articles/genre-bending things-in-between for a living.
-My debut novel Open Couplets was published by Yoda Press in April 2017.
-Open Couplets follows the chimera-chasing adventures of ethnographer Ira Chatterjee for a lost idol-maker in Kolkata and a missing poet in Lucknow.
+I am also the author of Open Couplets –my debut novel published by Yoda Press (India) in 2017.
+Identified as one of the notable books of September 2017 by World Literature Today, Open Couplets follows the chimera-chasing adventures of ethnographer Ira Chatterjee for a lost idol-maker in Kolkata and a missing poet in Lucknow.

 At present, alongside the scholarly monograph, I am working on my second novel.
 My short stories, articles, and poems have appeared in The Hindu BLink, Himal Southasian, The Ladies Finger, Muse India, Aaduna, Poydras Review, and other venues in South Asia and the US.
 I have also worked as freelance reporter for The Times of India’s Kolkata Mirror, a web portal of Network 18, and as a coordinator for The Statesman Voices in the past.
 Given my interest in global Anglophone literature and my experience as an author who has written for South Asian audiences, I work as the Associate Editor of Papercuts published by the Desi Writers’ Lounge.
 Papercuts is a bi-annual print and online magazine that publishes writers across the world while also offering an unique space to showcase South Asian sensibilities in English writing (without compelling authors to subdue provincial nuances in order to cater to a hypothetical and homogeneous ‘global’ audience).